 Maia’s procedure was scheduled at Lestonnac prior to the pandemic-related “Stay at Home” order.
 As non-essential surgeries became indefinitely postponed nationwide, Maia was anxious and depressed at the possibility of her procedure being canceled.
 To her surprise, Lestonnac called to confirm that her procedure would still take place in early April.

 On April 7th, Dr. Fuller was able to successfully remove Maia’s cyst.
-As a precaution against cancer, he sent a sample of it out for testing.
-The results came in a couple of weeks later negative.
+As a precaution he sent a sample out for further testing.
+The results came back a couple of weeks later as negative for cancer.

 “It’s a miracle!
 I can’t wait to tell my husband.
 We can try to start a family.”
 Maia held her face for a moment crying.
 After a long, reassured sigh she continued “I want to say thank you to Dr. Fuller and everyone at Lestonnac for making me feel that my life matters.
 Without your help, I and people like me would probably die.”